Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Introduction

 \section{Introduction}

-Spin polarized transport in tunnel ferromagnetic junctions has been a subject of intense research~\cite{Pri95} motivated by the desire to develop a form of electronics which utilizes the dependence of the junction resistance on the spin-polarization of carriers in the ferromagnets.
-Since ferromagnetic metals have more band electrons of one spin polarization (known as majority carriers) present at the Fermi energy $E_F$ than of the inverse polarization (minority carriers), the resistance depends on the relative orientation of the magnetic moments in the ferromagnets which is controlled by an external weak magnetic field.
+Spin polarized transport in tunnel ferromagnetic junctions has been a subject of intense research motivated by the desire to develop a form of electronics which utilizes the dependence of the junction resistance on the carrier spin-polarization~\cite{Pri95}.
+Since ferromagnetic metals have more band electrons of one spin polarization (known as majority carriers) present at the Fermi energy $E_F$ than of the inverse polarization (minority carriers), the resistance depends on the relative orientation of the magnetic moments in the ferromagnets which is controlled by an external magnetic field.
 With parallel magnetizations, the tunneling occurs between majority (and minority) bands whereas in a junction with antiparallel magnetizations carriers tunnel from majority to minority bands (and vice versa).
-The resulting spin current mismatch produces a larger contact resistance in the antiparallel case, an effect known as junction magnetoresistance (JMR)~\cite{Jul75,Moo00}.
+The resulting spin current mismatch produces a larger contact resistance in the antiparallel case, an effect known as the tunneling magnetoresistance (TMR)~\cite{Jul75,Miyazaki95,Moo95,Gall97,Sun98,Moo98,Moo00,Jap1,Jap2,Jap3,Kreuzer02,Kreuzer03,Zenger04}.